UnavailableAvailableOnly few leftOut of StockPre-order

 It's March and the new growth is damaged, what happened?

 Damage to new growth from spring frosts is called "burning."
-To prevent frost nipping the new growth, folks throw old sheets, blankets, or burlap over their distyliums when they notice new growth and the thermometer dropping below 32 degrees.
+To prevent frost nipping the new growth that comes out early in warm spells during spring, folks throw old sheets, blankets, or burlap over their distyliums when they notice new growth and the thermometer dropping below 32 degrees.
 Likely only the new growth will get nipped and the plant will grow back just fine and you'll never even notice something happened.